alextsigonias/starter-academic/content/publication/ICA_working/index.md

 ---
-title: "Iterative Combinatorial Auctions: An Improved Approach using Reinforcement Learning"
+title: "Preference Elicitation in Combinatorial Domains: An Improved Approach using Reinforcement Learning"

 # Authors